-This is due to there being a Stay Put Unless policy and sufficient compartmentation combined with suitable smoke detection to LD2/LD3 standard within flats.
+This is due to there being a Stay Put Unless policy and sufficient compartmentation.
+Smoke detection to LD2 standard within maisonettes.

-Overall, the level of risk at the time of this FRA is Tolerable.
+Overall, the level of risk at the time of this FRA is Trivial.

 A suitable risk-based control plan should involve effort and urgency that is proportional to risk.
 The following risk- based control plan is based on one that has been advocated for general health and safety risks: